-In connection with our initial public offering, we, our officers, directors and all significant equity holders, as well as the selling stockholders, agreed with the underwriters, subject to certain exceptions, not to sell, dispose of or hedge any shares of our common stock or securities convertible into or exchangeable for shares of common stock during the period beginning on the date of the prospectus for our initial public offering and ending June 8, 2021 (the "restricted period"), except with the prior written consent of the representatives of the underwriters in our initial public offering.
+In connection with this offering, we, our directors and certain of our executive officers and significant equity holders, as well as the selling stockholders, have agreed with the underwriters, subject to certain exceptions, not to sell, dispose of or hedge any shares of our common stock or securities convertible into or exchangeable for shares of common stock during the period ending days after the date of this prospectus (the "restricted period"), except with the prior written consent of the representatives of the underwriters.
+In addition, our directors, executive officers and significant equityholders entered into similar lock-up agreements in connection with our initial public offering that expire on June 8, 2021.
 The representatives for the underwriters in our initial public offering agreed to waive this lock-up with respect to the filing by us of the registration statement of which this prospectus forms a part and the offer and sale by the selling stockholders of the shares in this offering.